By Amanda Cooper

 Societe Generale metals strategist David Wilson described the supply picture for palladium as "fairly positive" for prices.
 Without sales of Russian state stocks of the metal, the palladium market would have been in deficit since 2007.

-"Russian government stockpiles have dwindled, we think sales are going to be considerably lower than they have been in the past, and there is unlikely to be any expansion from (world number one producer) Norilsk (Nickel)
+"Russian government stockpiles have dwindled, we think sales are going to be considerably lower than they have been in the past, and there is unlikely to be any expansion from (world number one producer) Norilsk (Nickel) <GMKN.MM> over the next few years either," he said.

 "The fall-off in palladium might be a good buying point," Wilson said.